-Janumet has recently been linked to serious side effects including pancreatitis, pancreatic cancer, and thyroid cancer.
+Janumet has recently been linked to serious side effects including pancreatitis, pancreatic cancer, and a rare skin disorder known as bullous pemphigoid.
 The medication belongs to a controversial new class of oral diabetes drugs known as dipeptidyl peptidase-4 (DPP-4) inhibitors which are used to help lower blood sugar levels in individuals with type 2 diabetes.
-The law offices of Schmidt & Clark, LLP, are accepting potential Janumet lawsuits on behalf of individuals who developed pancreatic cancer or thyroid cancer after using Janumet.

-Free Confidential Case Evaluation: If you or a loved one has been diagnosed with pancreatic cancer or thyroid cancer after taking Janumet, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Janumet and we can help.
+Free Confidential Case Evaluation: If you or a loved one has been diagnosed with pancreatic cancer after taking Janumet, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer of Janumet and our lawyers can help.

 What’s the Problem?